 This didn’t happen overnight.
 It took planning and most importantly it took a whole heck of a lot of self love.
 Because when I was giving up foods I LOVED, what is really came down to was MY HEALTH or the temporary pleasure / comfort I would get from eating that food!

-Let’s pause here and unpack this for a bit because there are two things that are really important for you to understand if you want to make lasting behavior change.
-The first is to change the way you are thinking about removing certain foods from your diet such as french fries or potato chips.
+Let’s pause here and unpack this for a bit because there are two things I’d recommend you’d understand if you want to make lasting behavior change.
+The first is to change the way you think about removing certain foods from your diet such as french fries or potato chips.
 In the statement above, I intentionally call out the following thought, a very common and typically shared sentiment which is “giving up foods you love.”
 The issue with this statement is it sounds very negative.
 But here’s the crazy thing, you probably don’t even realize it’s negative.
-But here’s how to switch it, so the thought is more positive, “as I work towards my weight loss goals I am excited to incorporate new foods into my diet which will replace other foods that aren’t so good for me.”
+So, here’s how to switch it to a more positive thought: “as I work towards my weight loss goals I am excited to incorporate new foods into my diet which will replace other foods that aren’t so good for me.”
 See how one is framed negatively, while the other is framed in a positive way?
 This is the first key to successful behavior change: changing the way you think and the science backs it up too!
 Take this study for example, from the research journal, BioPsycho Social Medicine, incorporating techniques such as cognitive reframing along with other Cognitive Behavioral Therapy techniques have been used successfully to produce long term weight loss goals.
 These are the exact same techniques, shared within the HealthiHER Framework.

 The second thing to unpack here is the comfort some of us may get from eating.
 According to the British Psychological Society, Adam & Epel, 2007, chronic stress can lead to stress eating due to the comfort it provides.
 “So comfort food will feel more comforting – sweet foods taste sweeter and we want more of them.”
 Which is certainly something to take note of as you monitor your overall health and not just assess weight loss as a health goal.